About the Local Plan Update (LPU)

 We will be undertaking a number of formal consultations throughout the Local Plan Update.
 For information on when these will be, see our Local Development Scheme.

-If you would like to stay up to date sign up to our consultation list newsletter.
+If you would like to stay up to date sign up to our Planning Policy consultation list.

 We conducted a consultation on a Draft Plan between 3 February and 3 April 2020.
 Further details of what this involved can be found in the 'Draft Plan Consultation' tab below.
 All the supporting documents to that consultation, including site assessment work, flooding evidence, transport evidence, and more, can be found on the Draft Local Plan consultation page.